ncm2/ncm2/README.md

 ## How Do I write Ncm2 Source?

-On important step is to understand how and when completion gets triggered.
+One important step is to understand how and when completion gets triggered.
 Read `:help ncm2#register_source` carefully.
 There's a small interactive script in the doc.
 It is helpful for both understanding and debugging.